Martin Sheen: 2007–present

-In 2010, he filmed Stella Days in County Tipperary, Ireland, near the birthplace of his mother.
+In 2010, Sheen filmed Stella Days in County Tipperary, Ireland, near the birthplace of his mother.
 Thaddeus O'Sullivan directed and Irish actor Stephen Rea starred, along with IFTA award-winning actress Amy Huberman.
 Sheen plays parish priest Daniel Barry, whose love of movies leads him to help set up a cinema in Borrisokane.

+In 2016, Sheen starred in the film The Vessel, performing his role in both the English- and Spanish-language versions.

 Sheen played a starring role in Netflix's Grace and Frankie (2015–2022).
 In December 2019 Sheen signed on to play legendary FBI director J. Edgar Hoover alongside Lakeith Stanfield, Jesse Plemons, and Daniel Kaluuya in Judas and the Black Messiah.
 Produced by Warner Bros.
 Pictures, the film was released in 2021.
 It was directed by Shaka King and chronicles the death of Black Panther Party leader Fred Hampton in Chicago on December 4, 1969.